Racial bias can be present (knowingly or unknowingly) in every aspect of the hiring process.

 The screenshot below shows how Text Analyzer underlines “brown bag” and gives alternate words like “lunch and learn” or “learning session” which are more inclusive, especially when recruiting minorities.

-When recruiting groups of candidates such as BIPOC (Black, Indigenous, People of Color) or recruiting BAME (Black, Asian, and Minority Ethnic), it is critical to remove racially-biased words from your job descriptions.
+When recruiting groups of candidates such as BIPOC (Black, Indigenous, People of Color) or recruiting BAME (Black, Asian, and Minority Ethnic), it is critical to remove racially biased words (or hidden bias) from your job descriptions.

 Another example of an exclusionary word related to ethnic diversity is “native English speaker” (below):

-Ongig’s Text Analyzer also helps you with biases other than racial bias such as:
+Ongig’s Text Analyzer also helps you with types of hidden bias other than racial bias such as:

 - gender bias